This section and steps are to:

 - the target length of the animation or video (60 sec – 5 min that addresses a topic or teaches/demonstrates something.
 It might include an animation you made.

 - What you hope this animation or video will do for your audience.

 - Share your final animation or video with a colleague, or a member of your intended audience for feedback.

 Note: If you have students create a multimedia artifact, identify some ideas for assessing the animation/or video (see content at the bottom for thoughts on assessment of digital artifacts)

 - Review your initial goals.
 Did you achieve your it or them?

 - Identify at least one new goal or next step, ideas, inspiration to continue your own learning.

 - Celebrate your learning by sharing something you learned with a peer, colleague, and/or student.

-Note: These activities have been designed to be able to be completed in 10 hours, however it is entirely up to you on the depth and amount of time you take to create your digital masterpieces.
+Note: This Independent Learning Activity has been designed to be able to be completed in 10 hours, however it is entirely up to you on the depth and amount of time you take to create your digital masterpieces.

 Visit the Final Assignment